17 Jan 2013

 Related Posts:

-• Carocok Beach Always Lure Waters around the Carocok Beach.(Photo by Muhammad Iqbal Arza) Attraction of Carocok Beach is located not far from the center of Painan City, the capital of Pesisir Selatan District.
-Riding motorcycles, motor tricycles or… Read More
+• The Carocok Beach Charm Sea water was receding at the Carocok Beach.(Photo by #DS) Attraction of Carocok Beach is located not far from the center of Painan City, the capital of Pesisir Selatan District.
+The tourists play sand on t… Read More

 1 comment: